swfans/swars/README.md

 ```

 Now as our host is ready, we can start working on the actual `swars` sources.
+We will still have to provide paths to 32-bit configuration - MSYS will prefer
+folders with data for 64-bit building.
-Go to that folder, and generate build scripts from templates using autotools:
+Go to the `swars` folder, and generate build scripts from templates using autotools:

 ```
-autoreconf -ivf
+autoreconf -ivf --include=/mingw32/share/aclocal/
 ```

 Next, proceed with the build steps; we will do that in a separate folder.